deckerweb/multisite-toolbar-additions/README.md

 I just made this new plugin here for my own needs and some of my client admins.
 As I am an open source evangelist I like to release my stuff to the public to give back to the community!

 Plugin developer David Decker: *What has proved its day to day usage and usefulness on more than 100 installs (Multisites and regular single site installs) before, could be used by many other (super) admins as well, right? :-)))*

-### Does this plugin work with latest WordPress version and also older versions?
-Yes, this plugin works really fine with the LATEST WordPress branch 3.8+! :-) And sorry, it DOES NOT work with WordPress versions older than 3.6 so please update your install if you haven't done yet :).

 ### How do I use the custom Nav Menu for Super Admins for the toolbar?